 Investing and retirement planning are critical topics that should be covered in a high school financial literacy course.
 Students should learn about different investment options, the importance of diversification, and how to plan for retirement.

-Taxes are an important part of personal finance, and students should learn how to file taxes and understand how taxes impact their finances.
+Taxes are an important part of personal finance, and students should learn how to file taxes and understand how taxes impact their finances and future.
+Additionally, understanding taxes can help students make informed decisions about their future careers and financial planning, such as the implications of being an employee versus a self-employed individual.

 Financial Planning and Goal Setting